 Loose skin around the inner thigh is often associated with rapid weight loss in women and sagging buttocks also tend to be a common complaint.
 As women typically store more fat in their thighs and buttocks, loose skin in these parts of the body can be the most stubborn to get rid of.
 It can also be the most uncomfortable to live with, especially during those bikini-flaunting months at the beach.

 Meanwhile, in Mars, a large portion of men will complain about loose skin on their stomach and pubic region.
 A “beer gut” sometimes has nothing to do with how much a man enjoys a brew.
 This is where men are genetically predisposed to gaining weight.
 Women, of course, suffer the same fate after pregnancy.
 A tummy tuck could be the answer to saying goodbye to the loose skin around the abdomen but there are other nonsurgical treatments that can tighten skin.

 Loose skin may be noticeably improved after three treatments but the treatment can work most effectively when combined with other surgical treatments.

 Laser Skin Tightening

 This minimally invasive day procedure uses an ultra-thin fibre below the skin to heat and contract collagen with laser energy.
 Some fat cells can also be melted, including any subcutaneous fat that is often mistaken as loose skin.
-Laser Skin Tightening can also be used in combination with Vaser liposuction if some fat still persists.
+Laser Skin Tightening is a procedure that can be performed independently or in conjunction with other treatments like Vaser liposuction, based on individual patient needs and assessments.

 This method of liposuction is recommended for tightening skin beyond what Laser Skin Tightening can achieve.
 Bodytite uses radio frequency to remove fat cells and stimulate collagen simultaneously and very efficiently.
 The downtime after this procedure is minimal and patients are encouraged to be mobile upon going home.